 Students are expected to arrive to class on time and behave in a manner that is respectful to the instructor and to fellow students.
-Please avoid the use of cell phones and restrict eating to outside of the classroom.
-Opinions held by other students should be respected in discussion, and conversations that do not contribute to the discussion should be held at minimum, if at all.
+Please avoid the use of cell phones and restrict

 Materials and Supplies Fees

 There are no additional fees for this course.